openbmc/openbmc/upstream-layers/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

     #.
 Press Enter at the Linux prompt.
     #.
 Open the file `/etc/systemd/system.conf` and set `DefaultDeviceTimeoutSec=infinity`.
     #.
 Reboot the platform using the `reboot` command.
     #.
+When the GRUB menu appears, plug the ESP USB drive back into the MPS3.
+    #.
 Select the `Linux Boot` option from the GRUB menu.
     #.
 Allow Linux to boot and run the remaining ACS tests until completion.